calcore-io/calvos/calvos-engine/README.md

 - **log.log**: Log file

   location: *c:\\demo_project\\log.log*

+- Folder "**out**": Contains the generated C source code for the demo project

 It is useful to get this demo project since by doing so, also the template for the CAN network definition is exported.